Value-added tax (VAT)

 Vessel tonnage tax

-The exploitation of natural resources, including crude oil, natural gas, coal, salt, raw metallic metals, and non-metallic metals, etc., is subject to resource tax on a sales turnover or tonnage/volume basis.
-The range of tax rates are specified by the State Council.
+The exploitation of natural resources, including crude oil, natural gas, coal, salt, raw metallic metals, and non-metallic metals, mineral water, carbon dioxide gas, etc., is subject to resource tax on a sales turnover or tonnage/volume basis.

-Starting from 1 July 2016, resource tax is collected on the usage of water in Hebei Province on a trial basis.
+Resource tax is collected on the usage of water in 10 provinces on a trial basis.

 Environmental protection tax (EPT)

-China’s legislative body passed the Environmental Protection Tax Law (EPT Law) at the end of 2016.
-The EPT Law will become effect on 1 January 2018 and will replace the existing pollutant discharge fees.
-EPT will be collected from enterprises that directly discharge taxable pollutants (i.e. air pollutants, water pollutants, solid waste, and noise pollution) within the territory of China.
-EPT will be calculated based on the volume of pollutants discharged, multiplied by the specific EPT amount.
+EPT is collected from enterprises that directly discharge taxable pollutants (i.e. air pollutants, water pollutants, solid waste, and noise pollution) within the territory of China.
+EPT is calculated based on the volume of pollutants discharged, multiplied by the specific EPT amount.

 Tobacco tax is levied on taxpayers who purchase tobacco leaves within the territory of China.
 The tax is assessed at the rate of 20% on the purchasing value and shall be settled with the local tax bureau at the place of the purchase.